City of Itasca, Texas

 This Is Itasca!

-We hope that everyone will come to know and appreciate the special charm of Itasca, the Big Little Town, which we call home.
+We hope that everyone will come to know and appreciate the special charm of Itasca, TX the Big Little Town, which we call home.

 The City of Itasca along with Itasca ISD, Itasca Chamber of Commerce, Paw Print Press newspaper, Itasca Revitalization Committee, local business, and concerned individuals have banded together to promote Itasca and make it inviting to visitors and residents alike.